qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 .. image:: /static/training_manual/vector_analysis/buildings_area_calculator.png
    :align: center

-* If you can't find :guilabel:`AREA` in the list, try creating an new field as you did in the previous lesson of this module.
+* If you can't find :guilabel:`AREA` in the list, try creating a new field as you did in the previous lesson of this module.
 * Click :guilabel:`OK`.
 * Scroll to the right of the attribute table; your :kbd:`AREA` field now has